 Let’s take this one statement at a time.
 Regenexx uses a multisite draw.
-True, we do this because it dramatically increases the number of stem cells.
-As you see above, there is no credible data that the trocar used by Dr. S will increase stem cell numbers.
-I’ve already reviewed the published research data on how the bone-marrow-draw technique can increase or decrease stem cell yields.
-For that information, see the video below:
+True, we do this because it dramatically increases the number of stem cells as discussed above.
+As shown above, there is no credible data that the trocar used by Dr. Silberman will increase stem cell numbers and in fact, when we tested it in our lab it produced far fewer cells.

-Dr. S points out that we use a proinflammatory preinjection and highly concentrated PRP.
+Dr. Silberman points out that we use a proinflammatory preinjection and highly concentrated PRP.
 Yes, that’s correct.
-In fact, we’ve published 49.5% of the world’s medical literature on orthopedic stem cell use (based on the n of patients reported) using that technique.
-Curiously, I somehow can’t find a single paper using Dr. S’s stem cell technique in the US National Library of Medicine or on his website.
+In fact, we’ve published a large chunk of the world’s medical literature on orthopedic stem cell use using that technique.
+Curiously, I somehow can’t find a single paper using Dr. Silberman’s stem cell technique in the US National Library of Medicine or on his website.
 Why?
-This procedure has never been studied and published.
-In addition, you can click here right now and be taken to live outcomes on our novel procedure by body area, but somehow Dr. S. can’t say the same (i.e., there is no such information available for his magic trocar-based procedure).
+Near as I can tell, this procedure has never been studied and published.
+In addition, you can click here and be taken to live outcomes on our novel procedure by body area, but I can’t find any outcome-based registry data on Dr. Silberman’s website.

 Regenexx and the Little Guys

-Dr. S’s site highlights the difference between Regenexx and a small practice.
+Dr. Silberman’s website highlights the difference between Regenexx and a small practice like his NJ Sports Medicine Clinic.
 At Regenexx, we test every device independently at our expense in our lab.
-So we would never allow one of our doctors to advertise that they use this fancy trocar until we verified that it actually produces more cells.
+So we would never allow one of our doctors to advertise that they use this fancy trocar and that this produces more cells until we verified that it actually produces more cells.